The topic of email monetization is a hot one. It seems the age-old question for a myriad of publishers is this:

-The simplest and arguably the best way to get the most bang for your buck, a well-designed newsletter will have plenty of room for monetization through ads.
+To get started, the simplest and arguably the best way to get the most bang for your buck, a well-designed newsletter will have plenty of room for monetization through ads.
 One under-reported aspect of email ads is they’re not labeled and treated as spam so why wouldn’t you take advantage of targeted ads to deliver a more personal experience?
 From the metric side of view, email ads can boost click-through rates because people tend to respond more to content that’s relevant to them.

 The thing is, advertisers won’t be automatically attracted to your site so you need to reach out to them.
 In addition, if you’re juggling multiple advertisers (as you should) to effectively target different segments of your audience with different campaigns, you’re making it harder to manage and maintain the effort.

-In that respect, you can use a trusted email list monetization solution such as PowerInbox to give your audience a highly relevant experience through real-time personalization and dynamic subscriber engagement.
+In that respect, you can use a trusted email list monetization solution such as Jeeng to give your audience a highly relevant experience through real-time personalization and dynamic subscriber engagement.
 The process becomes much easier through a simple setup and management that comes with accurate tracking and CPM billing to drive revenue.
-Each of your email lists is open to delivering hyper-targeted content that boosts subscriber engagement by providing more value.
+Each of your email campaigns is open to delivering hyper-targeted content that boosts subscriber engagement by providing more value.
 The ads are chosen based on the information gathered about the customer so each time they open the email, a different ad is shown to maximize value.

 In the image below, you can see the ad by The Washington Post, relating to a topic that’s very much in line with the content Smithsonian Institution produces, as the world's largest museum and research complex.